Jose Altuve Player Props: Astros vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.4 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in MLB.
+- The Cardinals pitching staff is 24th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Cardinals have the 21st-ranked team ERA across all MLB pitching staffs (4.40).
+- The Cardinals' 4.36 team ERA ranks 19th across all league pitching staffs.

-- Cardinals pitchers combine to give up the second-fewest home runs in baseball (76 total, one per game).
+- Cardinals pitchers combine to allow 77 home runs (one per game), the third-fewest in the league.

-- In his last outing on Tuesday against the Washington Nationals, the left-hander went seven innings, allowing one earned run while surrendering four hits.
+- His most recent time out was on Wednesday against the Washington Nationals, when the righty went seven innings, surrendering two earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.